NordicPlayground/nrf5-eagle-reference-design/Getting_started.md

 ## Libraries

 ### Nordic_nRF
-This library contains the nRF51 and nRF52 in qfn and bga packages, as well as; capacitors, inductors, and a 32MHz and 32kHz xtal.
+This library contains the nRF51 and nRF52 in QFN and bga packages, as well as; capacitors, inductors, and a 32MHz and 32kHz xtal.
 All that is needed for the core reference design.

 ### Nordic_misc
 This library contains the rest of the components used in the sample eagle design(s) in the github repository, as well as some simple antenna suggestions.

 ## Antenna
 In the Nordic_misc library there is supplied some suggestions for antennas, please note that antenna characteristics depends greatly on the board layout.
 These antennas are made according to the [whitepaper][monopole] on quarter wave monopole 2.45 GHz antennas.
-Remember to [tune][antuning] the antenna
+Remember to [tune][antuning] the antenna.

 ## NFC
 An NFC listener antenna suggestion is supplied in the Nordic_misc library, this is the antenna used in the [nRF52-DK] development kit.
 Remember to [tune][nfctune] the antenna.